mitchellwarr/ITPR6.590_Testing_Plan/Test_Plan.md

 ### Constraints and Limitations
 The test plan cannot be 100% full coverage.
 The test plan is limited by the tester’s knowledge of the system, the time it takes for tests to be created, and the creativity of the testers.
 The tests cannot be fully comprehensive as computers are limited by the computation time of running a test.

+### budget constraints
+Students are poor.
+They hate spending money on assignments.
+Our budget is $0.

 ### Pass and Fail Criteria
 The ultimate goal of the test phase is to ensure that no defects are visible to the user.
 The test phase will be successful when the below criteria is meet:
 #### Unit Test Level